top of page

 Germanic cattle-farmer longhouses appear at the SW North Sea in the 3rd or 4th century BCE.
 They're ancestors of medieval house types such as Scandinavian langhus; English, Welsh, and Scottish longhouse variants; and the German and Dutch Low German house.

-In early times people stay together.
+In early times people stay together in tribal groups or settlements.
 One never knows what awaits in the woods.

 trees of pine and relatives with rushing river